Below you will find pages that utilize the taxonomy term “open access”

 🔗 linkblog: my thoughts on 'US government to make all research it funds open access on publication | Ars Technica'

 🔗 linkblog: my thoughts on 'Absolutely Terrible Textbook Publishing Giant Pearson Wants To Make Everything Even Worse With NFTs | Techdirt'

 Two of my major projects for the summer have been updating my website and submitting my tenure dossier for consideration.
 One specific thing I’ve been meaning to do at the intersection of these two projects has been to include a modified research statement on my website as well as a list of my publications along with links to PDFs for all of my research, ensuring that it remains accessible to everyone.

+I just barely microblogged something about what I want to say here, but over the past hour, it’s been nagging at me more and more, and I want to write some more about it.
 I was introduced to academia through educational technology, and I was introduced to educational technology through a class at BYU taught by David Wiley.
 This class was not about educational technology, but David’s passion for Web 2.